KingaGrelewicz/currency-converter-react/README.md

 ![currencyConverter gif](public/currencyConverter.gif)

 ## Technologies

 During creating the website I was using Visual Studio Code,

-- HTML
-- CSS
+- Type Script
 - JavaScript
 - Create React App
 - Styled Components
 - Hooks
 - ES6+ Features
+- HTML
+- CSS

 The website was created to response correctly on desktop, tablets, and mobile devices thanks to using media queries.
 I used fonts available on Google Fonts, Sharing debugger and flexbox, grid and immutability.